PMMon/Thesis_Social_Interactions/Generate_Datasets/README.md

 ### Generate training, validation and test sets

-To generate a training, validation and test set on which you can train, validate and test your models, you just need to set the `--run_list` argument to `True`.
-This will also allow you to specify a list of values for `V0` and `sigma` for which these sets will be created.
+To generate a training, validation and test set on which you can train, validate and test your trajectory prediction models, you just need to set the `--run_list` argument to `True`.
+This also allows you to specify a list of values for `V0` and `sigma` for which these sets will be created.
 The list of values for `V0` and `sigma` need to be specified in the variables `V0_list` and `sigma_list` of the script `main/GenPedPedScene.py`.
 Once these values are defined, you can for example run the script like this:

 ```
 python main/GenPedPedScene.py --run_list True --scenario square
 ```

-### Create an Animation of Generated Data
+### Create an Animation of the Generated Data

 To create an animation of the generated dataset, similar to the animations you can find above, run the script as follows: